Private

 Underdiagnosis and Undertreatment:

-Many adults with ADHD remain undiagnosed.
-This underdiagnosis is often due to a lack of awareness, stigma, and the misconception that ADHD is only a childhood disorder.
-ADHD can persist from childhood into adulthood in up to 60-70% of cases.
-However, symptoms may present differently in adults.
+Many adults with ADHD remain undiagnosed, often due to a lack of awareness or misconceptions that ADHD is only a childhood disorder.

 Symptoms in Adults:

-Adult ADHD symptoms include inattention, disorganization, hyperactivity, impulsivity, and difficulties with time management.
-Emotional dysregulation, such as mood swings and irritability, is also common.
-Adults with ADHD may face challenges in workplace settings, relationships, and daily functioning.
+Adult ADHD symptoms include inattention, disorganization, impulsivity, hyperactivity, and emotional dysregulation, such as mood swings and irritability.

 Comorbidities:

-ADHD in adults is frequently accompanied by other mental health conditions, such as anxiety, depression, substance use disorders, and learning disabilities.
+ADHD in adults is frequently accompanied by other conditions such as anxiety, depression, substance use disorders, and learning disabilities.

 Impact on Life:

-Adult ADHD can significantly impact various life areas, including occupational performance, educational attainment, and interpersonal relationships.
-There is a higher likelihood of underemployment, academic underachievement, and interpersonal
+Adult ADHD can affect areas like occupational performance, educational achievement, and interpersonal relationships.
+Underemployment, academic underachievement, and interpersonal difficulties are common.

 Diagnosis Complexity: